What is the PMI?

-The US-American Project Management Association
+PMI – the US-American Project Management Association

 - to offer a better service,

-- to create a one-stop shop,
+- to create a central contact point,

-- and to expand the Communities of Practice.
+- and to expand the communities of practice.

 Known PMI Certificates